Same-sex adoption

 Same-sex adoption is the adoption of children or adults by same-sex couples.
 It may take the form of a joint adoption by the couple, or of the adoption by one partner of the other's biological child or adult (stepchild adoption).

 Joint adoption by same-sex couples is permitted in 39 countries.
 Most countries and territories that allow same-sex marriage (exceptions being Aruba, Curaçao, Ecuador and several Mexican states), as well as several countries and dependent territories that do not (Croatia, Israel and two UK territories of Bermuda and the Cayman Islands) allow for same-sex joint adoption.
 In some of the countries with marriage, legislation for adoption preceded that for marriage.

+According to U.S. census data, 54% of children adopted by gay male couples were boys.
+Among female couples, 56% were girls.

 Adoption is only permitted for same sex married couples in 21 of the 31 Mexican states and Mexico City, despite a Supreme Court ruling that requires states to allow it.
-Stepchild adoption is permitted for same-sex couples in two countries without same-sex marriage - San Marino and Czechia permits step-child adoption in which the registered partner can adopt the biological and, in some cases, the adopted child of their partner.
+Stepchild adoption is permitted for same-sex couples in two countries without same-sex marriage – San Marino and the Czech Republic permit step-child adoption in which the registered partner can adopt the biological and, in some cases, the adopted child of their partner.

 Given that constitutions and statutes usually do not address the adoption rights of same-sex couples, judicial decisions often determine whether they can serve as parents either individually or as couples.
 Opponents of adoption by same-sex couples have argued that same-sex parenting adversely affects children.
 However, research consistently shows that gay and lesbian parents are as fit and capable as heterosexual parents, and their children are as psychologically healthy and well-adjusted as those reared by heterosexual parents.

 Same-sex parents pursuing adoption must also contend with social pressures to conform to heteronormative gender roles.
 The concept of gender role models is necessitated by the bureaucratic organization of foster care and adoption agencies, particularly in the United States.